maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

     >
         - use to find files/directories
+        - find in globally. we dont know in which directory we need to find.
         Syntax: locate  <<file_name>>
         Ex:
             $> locate test.txt - list of paths(text.txt) in all directories